fightforthefuture/lovescensorship/README.md

 # Adding new domain names

 - In the Heroku dashboard, navigate to this app, open the `Settings` tab add two new custom domains under `Domains and certificates` - the naked apex domain like `example.com` and `www.example.com`.
 NGINX will 301 redirect all traffic to HTTPS and the naked apex domain.
-Note that Heroku's automatically managed SSL certificates won't work with CloudFlare](https://kb.heroku.com/how-can-i-use-automated-certificate-management-with-cloudflare).
+Note that Heroku's automatically managed SSL certificates [won't work with CloudFlare](https://kb.heroku.com/how-can-i-use-automated-certificate-management-with-cloudflare).
 - In your DNS provider, create a `CNAME` record for the apex domain and `www` subdomain and point each at the respective `DNS Target` shown in Heroku.

 # Notes